DirtBagXon/3zb2-zigflag/README.md

 yquake2 and custom.

 This was modified for my own use and driven by nostalgia for the Quake II servers of old. \
-It was also fun, and sometimes exasperating, to dive into the codebase of such a classic game. \
 There are many heavily modified versions of Quake II games, this mod keeps the look and feel of \
-the original game, but allows the Quake II multiplayer experience sadly lacking in the present day.
+the original game, but allowed the Quake II multiplayer experience sadly lacking in the present day. \
+I couldn't find any `Capture and Hold` servers running on [q2servers](http://q2servers.com) so this offered the ability to \
+return a firm favourite.

 Tip of the hat to `Ponpoko`, original mod author and bot creator.